omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Item sets

 Item sets cannot themselves be geolocated (pinned to a map), but they will display maps of all their items' geolocation data.
-This appears in the admin side as a "Mapping" tab on the item set, identically to items.
+This appears in the admin side as a "Mapping" tab on the item set, the same as items.
 This tab is for informational purposes only, cannot be edited, and will disappear when you go to editing mode.

 On the public side, item sets will not display a map automatically - you must [manually add the "Mapping" resource page block to a region](../sites/site_theme.md#select-regions-and-blocks) offered by your site theme, for each site you have.